openbase/bco/docs/index.md

 ## BCO Installation

-Create a new developen directory if it not already exists (e.g. ``~/workspace/openbase``) and change into these directory.
+Create a new developer directory if it not already exists (e.g. ``~/workspace/openbase``) and change into these directory.
 ```
 mkdir -p ~/workspace/openbase
 cd ~/workspace/openbase